Optical Process of Linear Dichroism in Angle-Resolved Core-Level Photoemission Reflecting Strongly Correlated Anisotropic Orbital Symmetry: Abstract

 \section{Abstract}

-We revisit the formulations and simulations of angular distributions in polarization-dependent core-level photoemission spectra of strongly correlated electron systems for the explanation of recently discovered linear dichroism (LD) in the core-level photoemission of 4$f$-based rare-earth compounds.
+We revisit the formulations and simulations of angular distributions in polarization-dependent core-level photoemission spectra of strongly correlated electron systems, in order to explain the recently discovered linear dichroism (LD) in the core-level photoemission of 4$f$-based rare-earth compounds.
 Owing to the selection rules for the optical process of core-level excitations, the LD originating from the anisotropic outer localized charge distributions determined by the ground-state orbital symmetry can be observed.
-Our simulations show that the $d$-orbital core-level excitations are essential for the LD for localized ions in cubic symmetry, which is absent in the $p$-orbital excitations.
+Our simulations show that core $d$-level excitations are essential for the LD in localized ions having a cubic symmetry, which is absent in the $p$-orbital excitations.

-Ground- and excited-states orbital symmetry or orbital polarization in strongly correlated electron systems has crucial roles in their functional properties.
-For example, highly two-dimensional characters of the conducting carriers in high-temperature superconducting cuprates are due to their Cu $3d_{x^2-y^2}$ orbital symmetry split by the effective crystalline electric field (CEF) mixed with the O $2p_{x,y}$ symmetry in the CuO$_2$ planes~\cite{Abbate90,SuzukiBSCCOXAS,LSCOXAS}.
+Ground- and excited-state orbital symmetry or orbital polarization in strongly correlated electron systems play crucial roles in their functional properties.
+For example, the highly two-dimensional characteristics of the conducting carriers in high-temperature superconducting cuprates are due to their Cu $3d_{x^2-y^2}$ orbital symmetry mixed with the O $2p_{x,y}$ symmetry in the CuO$_2$ planes~\cite{Abbate90,SuzukiBSCCOXAS,LSCOXAS}, which is split by the effective crystalline electric field (CEF).
 Strongly correlated $4f$-based heavy Fermion compounds show a variety of intriguing phenomena such as unconventional superconductivity~\cite{CeCu2Si2,MathurN1998,OnukiGJPSJ2007,YbAlB4SN08}, multipole ordering~\cite{CeB6Hanzawa84,YatskarPrAg2In,PrPb3JPSJ}, and both successive transitions~\cite{OnimaruJPSJRev} as a function of temperature.
 The CEF-split ground-state $4f$-orbital symmetry of such compounds is very fundamental for examining their properties.